vfp9/intl/readme.md

 ### `APPEND FROM ...
 AS nCodePage`

-**Specify the code page of the new data when appending table data from other locales or platforms.**
+**Specify the 代码页 of the new data when appending table data from other locales or platforms.**

 `APPEND FROM` adds records to the end of the currently selected table from another file.

-**Internationalization Gotcha:** the optional `AS nCodePage` argument specifies the code page ***of the source table or file***.
-As VFP appends the data, it automatically converts the data to the code page of the current table.
+**Internationalization Gotcha:** the optional `AS nCodePage` argument specifies the 代码页 ***of the source table or file***.
+As VFP appends the data, it automatically converts the data to the 代码页 of the current table.

 If you omit `AS nCodePage`, two things can happen:

-1. If VFP cannot determine the code page of the source table or file, VFP copies the contents of the source table or file and, as it copies the data, automatically converts the data to the current VFP code page.
-If `SET CPDIALOG` is `ON`, the table in the currently selected work area is marked with a code page.
-If you're appending from a table not marked with a code page, the Code Page dialog is displayed, allowing you to choose the code page of the table from which you're appending.
-The current VFP code page can be determined with `CPCURRENT()`.
+1. If VFP cannot determine the 代码页 of the source table or file, VFP copies the contents of the source table or file and, as it copies the data, automatically converts the data to the current VFP 代码页.
+If `SET CPDIALOG` is `ON`, the table in the currently selected work area is marked with a 代码页.
+If you're appending from a table not marked with a 代码页, the 代码页 dialog is displayed, allowing you to choose the 代码页 of the table from which you're appending.
+The current VFP 代码页 can be determined with `CPCURRENT()`.

-2. If VFP is able to determine the code page of the file being appended, VFP copies the contents of the appended table or file and, as it copies the data, automatically converts the data to the code page of the currently selected table.
+2. If VFP is able to determine the 代码页 of the file being appended, VFP copies the contents of the appended table or file and, as it copies the data, automatically converts the data to the code page of the currently selected table.